yeahnoob/benchmark-text/README.md

 - Date 2015-03-16.
 The rust has some blinking features, such as an impressive capability of the variable's life-time and ownership management.

 ## Result
-On my i7-2600K PC with SSD storage, running Ubuntu 14.04, using `perf stat -r 5 ...$THE_TEST_COMMADN...`.
+On my i7-2600K PC with SSD storage, running Ubuntu 14.04, using `perf stat -r 5 ...$THE_TEST_COMMAND...`.

 |Programming Language | Versions & Options | Time Cost |
 | ------- | ------- | ------- |